What all would you need to master the Composition techniques that will improve your photos?

 This too is a complete condition of the symmetry but the image is eye capturing due to the fact it’s different.
 Hence making it to our list of best compositions techniques that will improve your photos.

 The rule of space states that you shall frame your subject in a way that a space shows the direction in which it is looking or moving.
 It is a composition technique that you can use to improve your photos just like Mitchel3uo did.

 As you can see that subject is on the right hand side and a space is left in the direction where he is looking.
 So what do you think where is he moving towards?
 Towards the left.
 But also remember that, not just moving, you may also show the space/side where the subject is looking.

 In addition to the rule of the rule of space you may also follow the left to right rule.
 Thankfully this isn’t a contradiction like other composition techniques, but is actually an add on.

 Our eyes normally go left to right.
-To follow up this normal human tendency you shall also look for the subject that is looking, going or leading from left to right just like Charlie did in the image above.
+To follow up this normal human tendency you shall also look for the subject that is looking, going, or leading from left to right just as Charlie did in the image above.

 9. Golden Triangle

 In the above composition techniques, you have already learned that our eyes are dynamically attracted to diagonals and triangles.
 Well when we talk about the Golden triangle, we will be revising everything again.

 If you observe closely in the image above, captured by Samuel, the hills are forming triangles.
 Let me draw these lines very clearly.